robrich/kubernetes-hands-on-workshop/00-Install/README.md

 ### Windows

+Open the Task Manager, switch to detail view, and switch to the Performance tab.
+Does it say `Virtualization: Enabled`?
+If so, this step is already done.
+If it says `Virtualization: Disabled` you first need to enable virtualization in the BIOS.

 1. Turn on virtualization in the bios.
 Every bios is different, so you'll need to search for the specifics.

    ![Windows Install](windows.gif)